Motorcycle Accidents FAQs

-A national report by the nonprofit Motorcycle Safety Foundation and the federal government’s National Highway Traffic Safety Administration (NHTSA) says that, “In the event of a crash, no existing strategy or safety equipment offers protection comparable to a FMVSS 218-compliant helmet.
+A national report by the nonprofit Motorcycle Safety Foundation and the federal government’s National Highway Traffic Safety Administration (NHTSA) says that “In the event of a crash, no existing strategy or safety equipment offers protection comparable to an FMVSS 218-compliant helmet.
 There are no compelling medical arguments against helmet use.”

 Nineteen states and Washington, D.C., have universal helmet laws like North Carolina.
 In states without universal helmet laws, 59 percent of motorcyclists killed in 2013 were not wearing helmets, the NHTSA says.
 In states with universal helmet laws, only 8 percent of motorcyclists killed in crashes were riding without a helmet.